koksyn/RedUnit/README.md

 ### Prototype objects container

+*File*

-Path: `src/poc.red`
+`src/poc.red`

+*Purpose*

-Purpose: ability to store objects safely in a map, with access control and type checking.
+ability to store objects safely in a *key-value* map, with access control and type checking.
 Currently `map!` can store anything, so *POC* will guarantee, that only objects will be stored.

-Collects objects under identifiers as `key-value` map.
 Fetching chosen element will return a clone of object prototype.